Semaphor

 When you add a global date filter, Semaphor picks which field to filter on for each card using a simple order of precedence.
 The goal is straightforward: cards that already have their own date behavior keep that behavior, and everything else picks up the dataset default.

-3. No date field to use.
-If a card has neither — no date grouping, and either no semantic domain or no primary date field on its dataset — the filter simply skips it.
-On semantic-domain cards, that's usually a prompt to set a primary date on the dataset.
+4. No date field to use.
+If none of these gives one clear field, the filter skips the card.
+On semantic-domain cards, that's usually a sign to set a primary date on the dataset.

 Set a primary date field on a dataset